tahsinmert/TasoSky/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Özellik Önerisi
+name: Feature Request
-about: Yeni bir özellik önerin
+about: Suggest a new feature
 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-## 💡 Özellik Açıklaması
+## 💡 Feature Description

-Önerdiğiniz özelliğin kısa ve açık bir açıklaması.
+A clear and concise description of the feature you're suggesting.

 ## 🎯 Problem

-Bu özellik hangi sorunu çözüyor?
-Veya hangi ihtiyacı karşılıyor?
+What problem does this feature solve?
+Or what need does it address?

-## 💭 Önerilen Çözüm
+## 💭 Proposed Solution

-Özelliğin nasıl çalışmasını istediğinizi açıklayın.
+Describe how you want this feature to work.

-## 🔄 Alternatifler
+## 🔄 Alternatives

-Düşündüğünüz alternatif çözümler varsa buraya ekleyin.
+Describe any alternative solutions or features you've considered.

-## 📸 Tasarım Önerileri
+## 📸 Design Suggestions

-Varsa, tasarım fikirlerinizi veya mockup'ları buraya ekleyin.
+If you have any, add design ideas or mockups here.

-## 📋 Kullanım Senaryosu
+## 📋 Usage Scenario

-Bu özelliğin nasıl kullanılacağını açıklayın:
+Describe how this feature would be used:
-1. Kullanıcı '...' yapar
+1. User does '...'
-2. Sistem '...' gösterir
+2. System shows '...'
-3. Kullanıcı '...' seçer
+3. User selects '...'

 ## ✅ Checklist

-- [ ] Benzer bir özellik önerisi var mı kontrol ettim
+- [ ] I have checked for similar feature requests
-- [ ] Özelliği detaylıca açıkladım
+- [ ] I have described the feature in detail
-- [ ] Kullanım senaryosunu ekledim
+- [ ] I have added usage scenario
-- [ ] Tasarım önerileri ekledim (varsa)
+- [ ] I have added design suggestions (if applicable)

-## 📝 Ek Notlar
+## 📝 Additional Notes

-Bu özellik hakkında başka bir şey eklemek isterseniz buraya ekleyin.
+Add any other context or notes about the feature request here.